mangowm/mango-web/README.md

 # MangoWC Web

-A web application for MangoWC, a lightweight and fast Wayland window manager.
+A web application for MangoWC, a lightweight, high-performance Wayland compositor built on dwl.

 ## Tech Stack